nguyenvukhang/kitty2/docs/kittens/remote_file.rst

    Otherwise, nested SSH sessions are not supported.
 The kitten will always try to copy remote files from the first SSH host.
 This is because, without the ssh kitten, there is no way for
-   |kitty| to detect and follow a nested SSH session robustly.
+   |alatty| to detect and follow a nested SSH session robustly.
 Use the
    :doc:`transfer` kitten for such situations.

 .. note::